You are here: Curriculum » Individual Learning Needs

 There are four broad areas of need in which reasonable adjustments are made to support the young person;

-Students who have an Educational Healthcare Plan (EHCP) will receive extra support and guidance in some of their lessons from Teaching Assistants who will work in partnership with the Subject Teacher to help students to access the curriculum.
-Where appropriate, students may also be withdrawn from some lessons for one to one or small group support on, for example, reading and writing skills, organisational skills and raising self- esteem.
+Students who have an EHCP receive extra support and guidance in some of their lessons from Teaching Assistants who work in partnership with the subject teacher to help students to access the curriculum.
+Where appropriate, students may also be withdrawn from some lessons for one to one or small group support on, for example, reading and writing skills, organisational skills and raising self-esteem.
 All students on the register have an SEND profile to inform subject teachers of the specific learning challenges so that they can differentiate their work accordingly.
 Extra support is given to students as deemed necessary and the progress of these students is co-ordinated and monitored by the Special Educational Needs Co-ordinator (SENDCO).

 Students on the Special Educational Needs register may also need assessment and support from other professionals including the Educational Psychologist, the Learning and Behaviour team and the Social Inclusion Manager.
 Once again, these referrals are managed by the Special Educational Needs Co-ordinator.

 This support may include reading intervention to raise their reading age, enabling them to access National Curriculum tests, and support with numeracy to embed basic numeracy skills.

 The school information report links directly to the SEN Policy in our school policies section of the website.